 8. Save layer again, an the error message «Feature has too many attributes (expecting 1, received 2)» in the top bar.

-#1 Updated by Rob Willson about 2 years ago
+#1 Updated by Rob Willson over 2 years ago

 This "feature has too many attributes" error message not only pops up on layers with virtual field types for area calculation (memory layers and shapefiles) but also pops up as soon as one makes a join on a field.
 Although in in most cases the data is saved it is disconcerting to the average user because they think there is a problem with the features they just created.
 Even more problematic is that pasting into the table with the virtual field will generate hundreds of these errors and so can cause QGIS to hang and so one has to abort and try another way to transfer data between layers. using 3.2.3-Bonn

-#4 Updated by emmanuel poizot about 2 years ago
+#4 Updated by emmanuel poizot over 2 years ago

 I get also this problem when adding new features in a memory layer (in Python):